 I wish we could go on and on and make this a super long-winded post, but alas why complicate things.
 Smoked Pork Tenderloin may be the easiest thing you ever cook — which is how we want to keep it — nice and simple.

-NOTE: Since pork tenderloins take up relatively no space on your grill, feel free to throw other goodies on the grill and maximize your time.
+NOTE: Since smoked pork tenderloin takes up relatively no space on your grill, feel free to throw other goodies on the grill and maximize your time.